-Employees are entitled to 29 days annual leave on appointment.
-After 5 years 'completed' service this will rise to 34 days.
+Employees are entitled to 30 days annual leave on appointment.
+After 5 years 'completed' service this will rise to 35 days.

 At least two thirds of this should be taken during the months of April to September inclusive.
-The 29 or 34 day leave entitlement applies to full-time employees who are employed for the full leave year, January to December.
+The 30 or 35 days leave entitlement applies to full-time employees who are employed for the full leave year, January to December.
 The entitlement is reduced, on a pro-rata basis, for:

-- part-time employees; and - employees who will have accrued less than a full year's service during the leave year.
+- Part-time employees; and - Employees who will have accrued less than a full year's service during the leave year.

-2.3 Employees employed for part of the year.
+2.3 Employees employed for part of the year